 Qwicksilver International Inc - Cape Town, South Africa

 Ed. note: Hi, Brian.
-Although we made the mistake of letting this particular thread get a little commercial, which we try hard to avoid, this forum is for technical discussions related to metal finishing -- so please give us the patent number.
-Our regular readers are much more interested in the science of these things than where they can buy a particular brand.
+This forum is for technical discussions related to metal finishing -- so please post the patent number.
+We made the mistake of allowing this particular thread to get commercial, which we try hard to avoid, because our regular readers are here for the science of things, not where they can buy a particular brand of consumer product.
 Thanks!

 I came to this site to find out where I could obtain another one of these plates; I have one and it is fine.
 For an activator I have always used Calgon water softener, but Arm & Hammer Washing Soda is also fine.
 I have made a note of the supplier in Tennessee and will follow it up.Jewell Margaret Clark